 What Is Laser Eye Surgery?

-To put it simply, laser eye surgery involves removing a small part of your eye tissue to fix issues with light focusing.
+Simply put, laser eye surgery involves removing a small part of your eye tissue to fix issues with light focusing.
 When performed correctly, there’s a high chance of you coming out of the procedure with 20/20 vision, or at least something very close.

 There are three main types of laser eye surgery, including:

-• SMILE, or small incision lenticule extraction.
+- SMILE, or small incision lenticule extraction.
 This procedure is used for short-sightedness and astigmatism, and generally comes with great results, a fast recovery, and less side-effects.

-• LASIK, or laser assisted in-situ keratomileusis.
+- LASIK, or laser assisted in-situ keratomileusis.
 LASIK surgery involves two steps.
 First, the cornea is folded back to expose the underlying tissue.
 Following this, microscopic amounts of tissue are removed to reshape the surface of the eye.
 This procedure usually takes no more than 15 minutes, and vision improvements are noticeable immediately.

-• ASA, or advanced surface ablation.
+- ASA, or advanced surface ablation.
 This is more invasive than SMILE or LASIK surgeries and is generally only used for those who have other problems with their eyes.
 It’s the oldest type of laser eye surgery available, and the results are usually excellent.

 As you can see, there are a few different types of laser eye surgery available.
 All forms of laser surgery are permanent in almost all cases, although there is a very small chance of regression.
 Your surgeon will be able to help you choose the best one for your needs.